 Determining fault for a motor accident generally involves the following:

-- Extensive investigation by the CTP insurance company
+- An extensive investigation by the CTP insurance company

 - Interviewing drivers of the vehicles involved and witnesses